codeface-io/SwiftObserver/README.md

 ```

 `whenFulfilled` provides the resulting value immediately if the promise is already fulfilled,
-otherwise it starts an anonymous observation of the promise and provides the value later. `fulfill(value)` is equivalent to any observable's function `send(message)`.
+otherwise it starts an anonymous observation of the promise and provides the value later.
+Calling `fulfill(value)` is equivalent to calling `send(value)`.

 ## Promise Life Cycle